-The Geodiversity Group have raised awareness within Greater Lincolnshire by producing leaflets which explain geodiversity issues.
+The Geodiversity Group has raised awareness within Greater Lincolnshire by producing leaflets which explain geodiversity issues.
 Members of the Geodiversity Group have also maintained a presence at the Lincolnshire Show to introduce the general public to geodiversity issues.
 Some members of the Group have also been responsible for events to interested groups within Greater Lincolnshire.

-The Group has also drawn the attention of the GAP 1st edition and the Geodiversity Charter for England to the relevant authorities within Greater Lincolnshire.
+The Group has also drawn the attention of the GAP 1st edition to the relevant authorities within Greater Lincolnshire.